 It is essential that only specified materials are used and that the equipment, methods, and procedures are satisfactory in every respect.
-Resident Engineers (RE) and inspectors of a concrete paving project have the responsibility of building a paving project that will render many years of service.
+Resident Engineers (RE) and Inspectors of a concrete paving project have the responsibility of building a paving project that will render many years of service.
 They are also responsible for many thousands of dollars of complicated work that must be done quickly and right the first time.

 The best way to direct attention to the necessary interaction required to achieve quality work is through communication.
-Before every paving operation, the Resident Engineer is encouraged to hold two pre-paving meetings; the first meeting is held with the contractor and ADOT project staff, the second meeting is with the Engineer and the ADOT project staff.
+Before every paving operation, the Resident Engineer is obligated to hold two pre-paving meetings--the first with the Contractor and ADOT project personnel, and the second with his or her own personnel.